The initial wave of resignations post-pandemic might have declined, but we’re not out of the woods. Far from it.

 10. Is hybrid working causing any tension within your culture?

-Not good.
 Poor financial wellbeing is a major contributor to poor engagement – and ultimately, a major cause of turnover.
-PwC report that 65% of employees looking for a new job cite money as their primary reason.
+In fact, 65% of employees looking for a new job cite money as their primary reason.

 If you answer ‘no’ or ‘not sure’ to 5 or more of the questions below, this could be an important area to explore.